Rogerskelamen/remuir/input/README.md

 ## Todo

-For now, the generator only provides single C code file for each test case project.
+For now, the generator only provides single C code file(*in `test`*) for each test case project.
 Thus, you can't count it to generate one binary code for a bunch of code files when you want to run a relatively large graph render app.
 In the future, this feature will be implemented.